Smith2912/WastelandPVESystemComplete/README.md

 - Prevents zombies from damaging vehicles and players
 - Disables environmental damage like drowning and falling

-## Installation

-### Server Installation
-1. Copy the mod folder to your DayZ server directory
-2. Add the mod to your server startup parameters: `-mod=@WastelandPVESystemComplete;`
-3. Restart your server

-### Client Installation
-No client-side installation is required as the mod is server-side only.

 ## Compatibility

 - DayZ Version: 1.15+